Famondir/Music-Suite/README.md

 Build took 3 seconds (3277 ms)
 ```

 With the standard test framework the test results are stored in a new seperate `.xml` file every time the tests ran.
 The results are not shown in the console.
 This is different with pytest.
-Here the test results are printed in the console which makes it faster to investigated what failed.
-On the other hand you have to configure the `build.py` in order to get a .xml report (that is used to communicate with SonarQube).
+Here the test results are printed in the console which makes it faster to investigated what failed or which lines are not covered yet.
+For *pytest* you have to configure the `build.py` in order to get a .xml report (that is used to communicate with SonarQube).
 This file gets overwritten each time.
 You might end up storing multiple copies when you are versioning the file with git anyway.

 ```bash
 PyBuilder version 0.13.10